Where Our Food Comes From

-BU Dining Services buys locally to support New England agriculture, the local economy, preserve open space, and reduce fuel use and greenhouse gas emissions.
-We purchase locally-grown and locally-processed food, including everything from Hood milk, Cabot Creamery sour cream, butter and cheese, fruits and vegetables, to sustainable seafood including farmed mussels and clams.
+BU Dining Services buys locally to support New England agriculture, the local economy, and to reduce fuel use and greenhouse gas emissions.
+We purchase locally-grown and locally-processed food including dairy, fruits and vegetables, Certified Humane chicken, grass-fed ground beef and burgers from Maine Family Farms, VT organic tofu, and sustainable local seafood.

 We support organic agriculture by purchasing organic food whenever economically feasible.
-Some of our stapes include:
+Some of our staples include:

 - Organic bean sprouts and alfalfa sprouts from Jonathon’s Sprouts in East Freetown, MA